kamicavi/plusplus/_challenges/make-a-text-based-game.md

 header:
   teaser: /assets/images/basic.png
 ---
+You are in a maze of twisty little passages...
 Make a game that just has text on screen to explain your surroundings.
 The player should have multiple choices to progress to the next stage.
 Make sure there is a “start” and an “end” and try to incorporate multiple different endings.

 ## Example projects
-<a href="https://play.aidungeon.io/main/landing" rel="noopener">https://play.aidungeon.io/main/landing</a>
+* <a href="https://play.aidungeon.io/main/landing" rel="noopener">https://play.aidungeon.io/main/landing</a>
-<a href="http://adarkroom.doublespeakgames.com/" rel="noopener">http://adarkroom.doublespeakgames.com/</a>
+* <a href="http://adarkroom.doublespeakgames.com/" rel="noopener">http://adarkroom.doublespeakgames.com/</a>

 ## Resources
 Create text based games without using code:
-<a href="https://twinery.org/" rel="noopener">https://twinery.org/</a>
+* <a href="https://twinery.org/" rel="noopener">https://twinery.org/</a>
-<a href="https://www.inklestudios.com/inklewriter/" rel="noopener">https://www.inklestudios.com/inklewriter/</a>
+* <a href="https://www.inklestudios.com/inklewriter/" rel="noopener">https://www.inklestudios.com/inklewriter/</a>

 Other tools for interactive fiction: <a href="https://itsfoss.com/create-interactive-fiction/" rel="noopener">https://itsfoss.com/create-interactive-fiction/</a>